rikotacards/timer/README.md

 # Todo
 * show start - end time in entry
 * Figure out how to display and edit nested categories

+# Data Visualization
+* Total hours of a specific category

+* Stats per day, break down of what is recorded per day